saviorand/Endangered-Species/README.md

 Made with React and Tailwind CSS.
 Simple in-browser window.fetch interface is used to retrieve data.

-## Design Choices
+## Design Choices and potential enhancements

 Because the API token requested from IUCN is still pending (it seems that they take a while to respond to requests) I have used test responses provided in API documentation.
+Number of entries for species and measures is also limited to 2 (two responses for each call) for testing purposes.
+For actual app, with number of entries amounting to thousands, a delay will need to be made between API calls to not over-use it.

 Since only Europe is available in test regions, Europe is used for now.
 A random region is still retrieved - it will be integrated with the app once production API token is provided.

 ## Made with